szymor/soulfu/README.md

 + port to platforms other than PC,
 + a new spell Drain - Aaron left some notes and an image (=ODRAIN.PCX), so maybe it could be finished,
 + new areas - judging from music files Aaron left, he had in mind designing Airship, Desert, Forest and Mountain areas,
-+ even better AI - Apprentices could use a Gonne (G'nome's gun), Squires could shoot a bow better, Kittens/Puppies could stop drowning so easily, etc.
++ even better AI - Apprentices could use a Gonne (G'nome's gun) and open chests or doors on demand, Kittens/Puppies could stop drowning so easily, heart collection AI could be refactored and extended to other characters, etc.
++ port to SDL2 (as a compilation switch),
++ new weapons - maybe a spear, a trident?

 But it's easier said than done.